zainta/Harddrive-Library/README.md

   * Defaults to creating `files database.db` in the utility's containing folder.
 * hdsl -scan: `<path>[, <path>, <path>]`
   * Performs a location scan to populate the database on the given location.
 Any number of paths can be provided.
+* hdsl -check: `<filtered location reference>, [<filtered location reference>[, <filtered location reference>, ...]]`
+  * Executes an integrity check by comparing the logged hashes in the database against fresh ones from the designated targets.
+  * Note: See below HDSL -> Bookmark definition statement for how to write filtered location references.
 * hdsl -run: `<HDSL script string>`
   * Executes the given HDSL code against the current databasee and outputs the results to the command prompt.
 * hdsl -exec: `<HDSL script file path>`